rjovic/SimpleRtRest/README.md

 SimpleRtRest is really simple Rest client for WinRt applications.
 It use new WinRt HttpClient as a base and gives you ability to consume Restfull services from your Windows 8 application with just few lines of code.

+This project is based on great .NET Rest client [RestSharp](https://github.com/restsharp/RestSharp) and main goal is to have something similar to use in Windows RT applications.

 More details TBD.

 Initial version only support limited set of features (basic RestFull verb requests and only form url encoded parameters content, JSON deserialization) which are not